Bernd Brunner is a writer who divides his time between Istanbul and Berlin.

 Birdmania / Ornithomania is among the few nonfiction books selected for NEW BOOKS IN GERMAN.
 This guarantees a grant for translating the book into English.

-To contact him, please send an E-mail to bbrunner(at)gmx.net
+Fellow and nonfiction resident of the Carey Institute for Global Good, New York To contact him, please send an E-mail to bbrunner(at)gmx.net